raetha/wyzesense2mqtt/README.md

 ### sensors.yaml
-This file stores per-sensor configuration for each sensor paired to the Wyze Sense Bridge.
+This file stores per-sensor configuration for each sensor paired to a Wyze Sense Bridge dongle.
+In 4.0 and later it lives at `<data>/dongles/<dongle_mac>/sensors.yaml` (one file per dongle).
+Existing flat `sensors.yaml` files at the data root are migrated automatically on first start.
 Entries can be modified to set the sensor name and class as they will appear in Home Assistant.
 The `class` field maps to an HA binary_sensor device class (`opening`, `door`, `window`, `motion`, `moisture`, etc.).
 A per-sensor availability timeout can be set via `timeout` (in seconds); the default is 28800 s (8 h) for v1 sensors and 14400 s (4 h) for v2 sensors.

 Sensors added via the `scan` MQTT command will populate this file automatically with the correct `sensor_type` and `sw_version`.
 Sensors that were previously paired and auto-discovered will default to `class: opening` and will not have `sw_version` set.
 For v1 devices `sw_version` is typically `19`; for v2 devices it is typically `23`.